piccolomo/plotext/readme/basic.md

 ## Stem Plot

-For a stem plot use either the `fillx` or `filly` parameters (available for most plotting functions) to fill the canvas of data till the `x` or `y` axis, respectively.
+For a stem plot use either the `fillx` or `filly` parameters (available for most plotting functions) to fill the canvas of data points till the `x` or `y` axis, respectively.
 Here is a basic example:

 ```
 import plotext as plt
 y = plt.sin()
 plt.plot(y, fillx = True)
 plt.title("Stem Plot")
 plt.show()